 MAS further extends facility to support lending by banks and finance companies to SMEs

-3 Since its introduction in April 2020, the Facility has disbursed a total of S$13.3 billion to EFIs in support of their lending to companies under the ESG Loan Schemes.
-Collectively, the Government’s risk sharing through the ESG Loan Schemes and MAS’ lower-cost funding through the Facility will continue to keep borrowing costs low for local enterprises, as they recover and adapt to the new normal.
+3 Since its introduction in April 2020, the Facility has disbursed a total of S$14.2 billion to EFIs in support of their lending to companies under the ESG Loan Schemes.
+Collectively, the Government’s risk sharing through the ESG Loan Schemes and MAS’ lower-cost funding through the Facility will continue to keep borrowing costs low for local enterprises to support their cashflow needs.